 Although great strides toward social consciousness have been made in the ensuing years, unfortunately, the world wasn’t ready in 1967 for peace and brotherhood as a lasting social order.
 What has lasted through the 5 decades since then is the music.

-In the spirit of celebrating the 50th anniversary of the Summer Of Love, two popular Colorado bands – the Scones and the Brodie Kinder Band – have joined voices to bring back the days of harmony-driven pop/rock.
-Although the Scones live on the Western Slope and the Brodie Kinder Band currently resides in Denver, their common passion for peace, love and big vocal harmony spans the great divide.
-Showcasing a selection of flower power favorites and melodic harmony-driven originals, The Scones-Kinder Band draws on a combination of musical accomplishment and charismatic showmanship to present an entertaining and uplifting retro-yet-relevant celebration.
+In the spirit of celebrating the 50th anniversary of the Summer Of Love, the Scones have joined voices with local musicians Melanie Jean and Beth Williams to bring back the days of harmony-driven pop/rock.
+Showcasing a selection of flower power favorites and melodic harmony-driven originals, The Scones Summer of Love Show draws on a combination of musical accomplishment and charismatic showmanship to present an entertaining and uplifting retro-yet-relevant celebration.